HylianDingo/CSC-440/README.md

 # Secure Regression Analysis of Datasets
-Project for CSC-440
+This project was intended for the class CSC-440 Secure Software Design in the Fall 2020 Semester.

 --------------About--------------

-This project was intended for the class CSC-440 Secure Software Design in the Fall 2020 Semester.
-It is designed to create a secure framework for use with machine learning algorithms.
+This project is designed to create a secure framework for use with machine learning algorithms.

 ------------Developers------------